-The WVHCA erred when it found no evidence of a negative effect on Petitioners, and that the "[Petitioners] worries are unprovable and speculative."
-(See D.R.
-27).
+The WVHCA erred when it found no evidence of a negative effect on Petitioners, and that the Petitioners worries are unprovable and speculative.
+(Application Decision at pg.
+14).
 Petitioners provided ample evidence showing that the WVHCA's finding is clearly wrong.

 A CON application must show the proposed service will not have a negative effect on the community by significantly limiting the availability and viability of other services or providers.
 (See D.R.
-1557).
+796).
 The WVHCA erred in finding that the services provided by the Petitioners will not be negatively affected.
 The Petitioners provided ample evidence that granting the application would result in lost resources, clients, and employees, and as a result, lose the ability to provide nutritional and transportation services to its clients.